Tarballs, source and binaries (Linux and Windows), and packages for some Linux distributions are available at mariadb.org/download.

 See the Generic Build Instructions page for general instructions on compiling MariaDB from the source.
 The source page has links to platform and distribution-specific information, including information on how we build the release packages.

 Running the most recent MariaDB version is generally the best choice.
-However, some organizations still use old or very old versions of MariaDB/MySQL.
+Note that there are long-term releases, maintained for five years, and short-term releases, maintained for one year.
+However, some organizations still use old or very old versions of MariaDB.
 An upgrade would probably require important changes in their applications, and sometimes they don't even have the sources of those applications.
-And the operating system could be very old and no longer supported by MariaDB.
-Those companies can find old packages in a repository maintained by MariaDB Corporation, which includes old versions starting from MariaDB 5.1:

 no MariaDB port in FreeBSD?Is it possible in the future to provide MariaDB port such like /usr/ports/d...